jruels/modern-cloud-bootcamp/labs/azure-vms/index.md

 > **Note**: Wait for the deployment to complete before you proceed to the next task.
 This should take about 5 minutes.

-#### Task 2: Deploy an Azure VM running Windows Server 2016 Datacenter into the existing availability set by using Azure PowerShell
+#### Deploy an Azure VM running Windows Server 2016 Datacenter into the existing availability set by using Azure PowerShell

 1. From the Azure Portal, start a PowerShell session in the Cloud Shell pane.